-If floodwater enters your property, call your town or city.
-Even if they can't come out to your property, it is still important that they have a record of your flooding incident for future reference.
+- ✓ Call your town.
+Even if they don't come out to your property, it is still important that they have a record of your flooding incident for future reference. - ✓ If there's water in your home and a sump pump is ineffective, ensure that water stays away from outlets and other electrical sources.

-If there's water in your home and a sump pump is ineffective, ensure that water stays away from outlets and other electrical sources.
-Carefully turn off your main electrical switch while standing on a dry, non-conductive surface such as heavy rubber, plastic, or dry wood.
-Also be alert for gas leaks.
+Carefully turn off your main electrical switch while standing on a dry, nonconductive surface such as heavy rubber, plastic, or dry wood. - We alert for gas leaks.
 If the water rises high enough to extinguish the pilot light on your water heater or furnace, it may be letting gas into the property.
 Turn off the gas supply to these units, if possible.
 Do not use candles, lanterns, or open flames in the area, and do not smoke until you are absolutely certain that leaking gas is not an issue.